Efficient uniform approximation using Random Vector Functional Link networks: Main result and proof

 using standard integral manipulation.
 Since $\psi$ is a pdf,

 so all that remains is to bound the integral.
-For the remaining details, see the appendix. \end{proof} Before we introduce $h,$ it is useful to rewrite $g$ in a yet different form.
+For the remaining details, see the appendix. \end{proof} Before we introduce $h,$ it will prove useful to rewrite $g$ in yet another form.
 Since